Arrhythmiagamer23/SonicRobotModAddendum/README.md

 # Sonic Robot Mod

 Mod that replaces the robot gamemode (globally, in any level) with a working sprite animation of ***Sonic The Hedgehog***!
 As well as adding **Sonic Sound Effects** that play on certain in-game events, and are massively customizable!
+Now with new skins!

 <img src="logo.png" width="180" alt="Sonic Robot Mod Logo"/>